Stone Pipe Company

 threatened to do it again or to take legal action to enforce the road's repair.

-This led the directors of the SPC to propose building a canal to move the stone and bring in the coal.
+This led the directors of the SPC to propose building a canal to ship out the stone pipes and bring in the coal.
 The "Central Junction Canal" surveyed by John Rennie, the SPCs chief engineer, would join the Wilts and Berks Canal at Abingdon linking to the Avon at Stratford.
 Its route roughly following the course of the Windrush, Dikler, Knee Brook and Stour with a spur at Bourton to follow the Windrush and connect the SPC works at Guiting Power.
 However opposition by the Grand Junction Canal and the Warwick & Napton companies stopped the proposal being put forward to parliament as an Act..

 With the demise of the canal a new scheme "The Cheltenham & Cotswold Hills Railway", to build a tramroad linking to the newly opened Gloucester & Cheltenham Railway at Leckhampton was put forward in September 1811.
 It was welcomed by most parties and progressed through parliament.
 However land owners in Charlton Kings effectively blocked the proposal at its 3rd parliamentry reading in May 1812.